devprohan/Backend/Notes.md

 - DB is always in another Continent so use async await because time lgta he
 - DB ka name constant me save kre aur use db.js file me add kre while connecting database

+## Mongoose :-

+- Mongoose-aggregate-paginate-v2 package is used to write aggreagte queries in models
+- It use with Schema like schema.plugin(m-a-p) then we write queries
+- Mongoose allows us to write some middelware such as pre post it used to before saving and after saving data
+- use of pre and post hook Schema.pre or post ("events", callback async func(next){LOGIC next()})
+- Here callback me hamesha normal func use krna because arrow ke pass this ka reference nh hota

 ### Debugging DB :-

 1. Check env file username and password